 Not surprisingly, expert opinions differ about the best assumptions to use for projecting the future financial condition of Social Security.
 Some observers argue that the trustees' intermediate assumptions are too pessimistic and thus overstate the program's financial problems.
-These observers usually argue that the trustees' assumptions about the performance of the economy are too pessimistic because the trustees fail to take into account adjustments in productivity and labor-force participation rates that they believe are likely to occur as the population ages.
+These observers usually argue that the trustees' assumptions about the performance of the economy are too pessimistic, because the trustees fail to take into account adjustments in productivity and labor-force participation rates that they believe are likely to occur as the population ages.
 Others argue that the intermediate assumptions understate the severity of Social Security's financial problems.
 In particular, these observers often claim that the trustees are understating how long people will live in the future.

-Because reasonable disagreement can exist as to the validity of the various assumption

-Ultimate Value Intermediate Low-Cost High-Cost Total fertility rate Ultimate assumption (children per woman) 2.0 2.3 1.7 75-year actuarial balance -1.70% -1.36% -2.06% Year of combined trust fund exhaustion 2041 2041 2041 Reduction in death rates Average annual reduction in total age-sex adjusted death rates between 2007 and 2082 0.75% 0.30% 1.26% 75-year actuarial balance -1.70% -1.09% -2.32% Year of combined trust fund exhaustion 2041 2044 2039 Real-wage differential Ultimate assumption (average wage increase mi- nus 2.8% CPI increase) 1.1% 1.6% 0.6% 75-year actuarial balance -1.70% -1.12% -2.28% Year of combined trust fund exhaustion 2041 2048 2037 sets, prior technical panels have recommended that the trustees consider performing a stochastic analysis of the trust funds' future financial condition as an adjunct to the traditional deterministic valuation.
+Because reasonable disagreement can exist as to the validity of the various assumption sets, prior technical panels have recommended that the trustees consider performing a stochastic analysis of the trust funds' future financial condition as an adjunct to the traditional deterministic valuation.
 Such stochastic techniques enable modelers to attach probability measures to a range of possible outcomes, which they hope will suggest the likelihood of such outcomes.
-For an explanation of the differences between a deterministic valuation and a stochastic analysis, see the Academy's issue brief A Guide to the Use of Stochastic Models in Analyzing Social Security. (http://www.actuary.org/pdf/socialsecurity/ model_1005.pdf)
+For an explanation of the differences between a deterministic valuation and a stochastic analysis, see the Academy's issue brief A Guide to the Use of Stochastic Models in Analyzing Social Security.

-Table 2: Analysis of Three Key Demographic, Economic, and Program-specific Assumptions

 Beginning in the 2003 report, the trustees presented the results of their first effort to develop such stochastic models of trust fund operations.
-In 2008, the trustees continue to present such results, but those results are still labeled as preliminary, in part because the period used in the analysis of the historical variability of key parameters is relatively homogeneous and may not ref ect the full range of potential variability.
-The stochastic model results in the 2008 report are centered on the intermediate results from the 2008 report.
-As in the 2003 to 2007 reports, the analysis indicates that the ranges of likely outcomes are narrower for some measures and wider for others than the range indicated by the low-cost and high-cost assumption sets.
-The trustees, however, caution that the variation indicated by their stochastic model "... should be viewed as the minimum plausible variation for the future.
-Substantial shifts, as predicted by many experts and as seen in prior centuries, are not fully ref ected in the current model."
+In 2007 the trustees continue to present such results, but those results are still labeled as preliminary, in part because the period used in the analysis of the historical variability of key parameters is relatively homogeneous and may not reflect the full range of potential variability.
+The stochastic model results in the 2007 report are centered on the intermediate results from the 2007 report.
+As in the 2003-07 reports, the analysis indicates that the ranges of likely outcomes are narrower for some measures and wider for others than the range indicated by the low-cost and high-cost assumption sets.
+The trustees, however, caution that the variation indicated by their stochastic model "...should be viewed as the minimum plausible variation for the future.
+Substantial shifts, as predicted by many experts and as seen in prior centuries, are not fully reflected in the current model."